rclone/rclone/docs/content/rc.md

 ## Supported commands

+### core/bwlimit: Set the bandwidth limit.

+This sets the bandwidth limit to that passed in.

+Eg

+    rclone core/bwlimit rate=1M
+    rclone core/bwlimit rate=off

 ### cache/expire: Purge a remote from cache

 Purge a remote from the cache backend.
 Supports either a directory or a file.
 Params:

   - remote = path to remote (required)
   - withData = true/false to delete cached data (chunks) as well (optional)